Vulnerability Assessment Policy

 The Information Security Team will run internal and external network vulnerability scans at least quarterly and after any significant change in the network.
 Results of these scans will be addressed in accordance with the PCI-DSS.
 Although the University utilizes access controls to prevent the deployment of rogue access points in the PCI-DSS environment, the Network Services Team will use wireless scanners in the University’s cardholder environment on at least a quarterly basis to ensure that rogue wireless networks are not present.
 To aid in the identification of non-authorized access points, the Network Services Team will maintain an inventory of authorized wireless access points including a documented business justification for each instance.

 The information Security Team will run internal and external penetration testing annually on the PCI-DSS environment as well as on a selected rotation of non-PCI applications.
-Penetration tests include network-layer penetration tests and application-layer penetration tests.
+Penetration tests include network-layer penetration tests, application-layer penetration tests and segmentation tests.
+Additionally a second segmentation test will be performed six months from the initial penetration testing.

 Automated Monitoring and Alerting